Explore Ama Dablam 6,856m (22,494ft), one of the most stunning peaks in the Himalaya and one of the most impressive mountains in the world.

 Transfer to international airport for your final flight departure.

-Unpleasant weather conditions, congested traffic in Kathmandu Airport, unmanaged runway, topographical difficulties, etc., are the significant reasons for Lukla flight delay/cancellation.
+Unpleasant weather conditions, congested traffic in the Airport, unmanaged runway, topographical difficulties, etc., are the significant reasons for Lukla flight delay/cancellation.
 Therefore, if you intend on trekking in the land of Everest region, arranging additional one or two days in your trip is highly preferable.
 This will help in case of flight delay/cancellation and thus board on the pre-planned international flight.

 Twin-sharing/double accommodation in a 3-star hotel for 4-nights in Kathmandu including breakfast (Private room accommodation can be organized at an extra cost)